MichaelEPope/netsuite-async-search-client/README.md

 var governance_left = search.getRemainingUsage()
 ```

+Finally, we have one last utility method.
 For saving data, search already has `search.save()` and `search.save.promise()`.
-I've added another way to search for those of us who like callbacks.
+I've added another way to save a search for those of us who like callbacks.

 ```javascript
 //Just like search.save.promise() but using a callback